What Is a Lemon Car: Definition And Laws

 A lemon car has at least one serious, irreparable defect or problem discovered during a certain period of time after purchase and which is covered under warranty.

-Problems that are not considered substantial, such as a problem with the entertainment system, are not regarded as serious enough to classify a car as a lemon.
+Problems that are not considered substantial, such as a problem with the entertainment system, are not regarded as serious enough to give a car a lemon title.
 However, irreparable problems such as a defective engine or brake system, which would make the car unsafe or inoperable, are the type of problems that could make a car a lemon.

 Both federal and state laws protect a buyer who has purchased a lemon car.
 All lemon laws require that the owner allow the dealer or manufacturer a reasonable number of attempts to fix the problem.
 What is considered a "reasonable number" varies by state; however, it is usually three to five attempts.